A Brief History of the Canadian Bookbinders and Book Artists Guild

 across Canada.
 As well, the three other gallery spaces at Harbourfront Centre featured book and/or text related

-The Art of the Book '08, celebrating the 25th anniversary of CBBAG, is currently on tour until eary 2011 to Toronto, Halifax, Fredericton, Leaf Rapids, Edmonton, Saskatoon, Winnipeg, Gimli, and Victoria.
+The Art of the Book '08, celebrating the 25th anniversary of CBBAG, opened in Toronto and toured to Halifax, Fredericton, Leaf Rapids, Edmonton, Saskatoon, Winnipeg, Gimli, and Victoria.

 Seven local exhibitions have been mounted in the Uncommon Object Gallery at Harbourfront, in 1984, 1990,

 1993, 1994, 1999, and 2000, and 2003, and smaller exhibitions have been displayed at a number of small

 libraries.
 In 1995 CBBAG presented Boxed In: Book Boxes and Box Objects by Members of the Canadian

 Bookbinders and Book Artists Guild in the Canada Trust Gallery of the Toronto Reference Library.